Narotam-Mishra/nextjs-14_learning_new/ReadMe.txt

 # layout.tsx - this is a UI that can be shared across different pages in the Next.js app,

 # page.tsx - it is unique UI which we see on visiting browser when application is served.
-This file replaces the children props in 'layout.tsx' file to from complete UI which we see on the browser.
+This file replaces the children props in 'layout.tsx' file to form complete UI which we see on the browser.

 ## Flow of control when we run Next.js app :-